How to Deliver an Effective Business Presentation

 “Horrible presentation will kill excellent content every time,” Stuart said.

 Perhaps because the stakes are so high, Stuart’s presentation on presentations — “Say It Simply & Smartly” — is one of the most-requested seminars he gives at KU.
-The daylong course teaches Kansas City area business professions to make interesting and well-organized presentations — and even gives some tips on how to overcome the sometimes-paralyzing terrors of public speaking.
+The daylong course teaches Kansas City area business professionals to make interesting and well-organized presentations — and even gives some tips on how to overcome the sometimes-paralyzing terrors of public speaking.

 "At some point in all of our careers, we have to go to the boss — whoever the boss may be — and make a presentation to request resources, a project status update, whatever it may be,” he said.
 “You have to be able to very effectively design and communicate a presentation to do that."